philterd/philter/docs/docs/settings.md

 ## Database Settings

 Philter requires a MongoDB database to store policies and other data.
+See [Database](database.md) for what is stored and for connection-string examples (authentication, replica sets, and Atlas).

 | Environment Variable | Description | Default Value |
 |----------------------|-------------|---------------|